Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Perpetual View Generation

-More formally, for an image $I_t$ at camera $P_t$ we have an associated disparity map (i.e., an inverse depth map) $D_t \in \mathbb{R}^{H \times W}$, and we compute the next frame $I_{t+1}$ and its disparity $D_{t+1}$ as Here, $\hat{I}_{t+1}$ and $\hat{D}_{t+1}$ are the result of rendering the image $I_t$ and disparity $D_t$ from the new camera $P_{t+1}$, using a differentiable renderer $\mathcal{R}$~\cite{Genova_2018_CVPR}.
-This function also returns a mask $\hat{M}_{t+1}$ which indicates which regions of the image are missing and need to be filled in.
+Here, $\hat{I}_{t+1}$ and $\hat{D}_{t+1}$ are the result of rendering the image $I_t$ and disparity $D_t$ from the new camera $P_{t+1}$, using a differentiable renderer $\mathcal{R}$~\cite{Genova_2018_CVPR}.
+This function also returns a mask $\hat{M}_{t+1}$ indicating which regions of the image are missing and need to be filled in.
 The refinement network $g_\theta$ then inpaints, outpaints and super-resolves these inputs to produce the next frame $I_{t+1}$ and its disparity $D_{t+1}$.
-The process is repeated iteratively for $T$ steps during training, and at test time for an arbitrary length camera trajectory.
+The process is repeated iteratively for $T$ steps during training, and at test time for an arbitrarily long camera trajectory.
 Next we discuss each step in detail.

 \para{Geometry and Rendering.} Our render step $\mathcal{R}$ uses a differentiable mesh renderer~\cite{Genova_2018_CVPR}.
 First, we convert each pixel coordinate $(u, v)$ in $I_t$ and its corresponding disparity $d$ in $D_t$ into a 3D point in the camera coordinate system: $(x,y,z) = K^{-1}(u, v, 1)/d$.
 We then convert the image into a 3D triangular mesh where each pixel is treated as a vertex connected to its neighbors, ready for rendering.